 Master and Commander: The Far Side of the World (2003)

-The film follows the internal struggles of Aubrey and his crew as they battle a seemingly endless barrage of attacks from the Acheron.
-Master and Commander: The Far Side of the World was nominated for a whopping 10 Oscars at the 2003 Academy Awards, including Best Picture and Best Director.
-It ultimately lost to Lord of the Rings: Return of the King.
+The movie follows the struggles of Aubrey and his crew as they battle a seemingly endless barrage of attacks from the Acheron.
+Master and Commander: The Far Side of the World was nominated for a whopping 10 Oscars at the Academy Awards, including Best Picture and Best Director.
+It ultimately lost to Lord of the Rings: Return of the King (2003).

 Crimson Tide (1995)

-In Crimson Tide, a tense series of events unfolds aboard the US nuclear missile submarine USS Alabama as an up-and-coming first officer, Denzel Washington‘s Hunter, stages a mutiny to stop Gene Hackman‘s trigger-happy captain from launching missiles without orders.
+In Crimson Tide (1995), a tense series of events unfolds aboard the US nuclear missile submarine USS Alabama as an up-and-coming first officer, Denzel Washington‘s Hunter, stages a mutiny to stop Gene Hackman‘s trigger-happy captain from launching missiles without orders.

 What follows is a back-and-forth conflict that explores the fragile social order of submarine crewmen.
 When Hunter takes control of Alabama, some of the crew doubt his skills and begin plotting to regain control – but Hunter always thinks two steps ahead.